|Cycle Isolation testing utilizes acoustic monitoring instruments to help customers monitor valve performance. Photo courtesy: ValvTechnologies|

 By Russell Ray, Chief Editor

-Although the basic technology for most valves and actuators has remained unchanged, innovative applications and design modifications for problem solving have led to notable improvements in actuator technology.
-These improvements can reduce costs by supporting the control valve’s ability to throttle accurately, thereby providing better performance for high-pressure steam bypass, turbine bypass and other critical power plant operations.
+Although the basic technology for most valves and actuators has remained unchanged, innovative applications and design modifications are being developed to withstand these demanding environments.
+In addition, these improvements can reduce costs by supporting the control valve’s ability to throttle accurately, thereby providing better performance for high-pressure steam bypass, turbine bypass and other critical power plant operations.

 Actuators receive a control signal from automation systems.
 The signal is converted into a motion so that the control element of the actuating element assumes a corresponding position.
 With control valves, this is a stroke motion.
 With flaps, ball cocks or rotary plug valves, this is a pivoting motion.